camila314/CacaoSDK/README.md

 ```

-If theres a function/class you want to be added to the CacKit catalog just create an issue or tell me on discord.
+If theres a function/class you want to be added to the Cacao catalog just create an issue or tell me on discord.

 ### GDML